 Fay Avenue Bike Trail

 We kicked the tires of this 1.2-mile (one-way) bike trail where you'll encounter palm trees and pretty water views.
-You and your crew wind through a quiet La Jolla neighborhood, then plan to make a playground pit stop for fun.
+You and your crew wind through a quiet La Jolla neighborhood, then plan to make a playground pit stop for more fun.
 Most of the trail is paved, however towards the end it becomes a dirt road.
 Even though the ride is short, the views and landscaping are worth it.

 Getting There: Head to La Jolla High School and the path starts at Fay Ave. and Nautilus St. and ends at La Jolla Hermosa Ave.